-Baldr’s death had to be avenged with another life in exchange – most appropriately Höðr’s, who appeared the villain, as Loki had fled the scene of the crime, pinning the blame on Baldr’s twin.
-In a strange twist of events, Óðin seduces the lesbian goddess Rindr (by taking on female form), who gives birth to Váli, hereafter known as the god of vengeance.
-In a single day, this strangely begotten god grows to adulthood and and avenges his half-brother Baldr.
+Baldr’s death had to be avenged, and Höðr appeared the villain, as Loki fled the scene of the crime and pinned the blame on Baldr’s brother.
+In a strange twist of events, Óðin seduces the jötunn goddess Rindr, who gives birth to Váli, who would henceforth be known as a god of vengeance.
+In a single day, Váli grows to adulthood and and avenges Baldr’s death.

-A funeral pyre is prepared aboard Baldr’s wondrous ship, Hringhorni, and all the gods are in attendance. Óðin climbs atop the pyre to give Baldr his magic ring, Draupnir.
-He whispers something into his dead son’s ears – the words of which are a secret for all the ages, a riddle which features in later sagas.
-Once the pyre is lit, Nanna throws herself onto the fire to join her husband (or alternatively, dies of grief and is placed in the blaze).
+A funeral pyre is prepared aboard Baldr’s wondrous ship, Hringhorni, and all the gods attend. Óðin climbs atop the pyre to give Baldr his magic ring, Draupnir.
+He whispers something into his dead son’s ears – the words are a secret for the ages, a riddle which features in later sagas.
+Once the pyre is lit, Baldr’s widow Nanna in her grief throws herself on top, or alternatively dies of grief and is placed in the blaze.
 Baldr’s horse is also burned.
-The ship is set to sea by the giantess Hyrrokin, who gives the ship such a push that fire flashes from the rollers and all of Miðgarðr shakes in the world below.
+The ship is set to sea by the giantess Hyrrokin, who gives the ship such a push that fire flashes from the rollers and all of Miðgarðr shakes.

-Baldr and his star-crossed foe Höðr appear again in Beowulf, as the figures Herebeald and Haethcyn, the tale of whom bears many similarities to Saxo’s.
+Baldr and his star-crossed brother Höðr seem to appear in a further diluted form in Beowulf, as the figures Herebeald and Haethcyn, the tale of whom bears many similarities to Saxo’s.

 Thoughts on Baldr

-Baldr’s name means “Brave”.
+Baldr’s name means “Brave.”
 In kennings, he is often associated with words meaning “warrior,” “prince,” “light” and “white.”
-He is popularly honoured as the god of beauty, light and peace.
+He is popularly honoured as a god of beauty, light, peace, and valour.

-Baldr’s name is also the kenning for white blossoms, particularly chamomile, lily-of-the-valley, and daisies.
-These flowers are often associated with memorials.
+Baldr’s name is also the kenning for white blossoms, particularly chamomile, lily-of-the-valley, and daisies and these flowers are often associated with memorials.
 Goddesses vie for his affections, as in the story of Skaði trying to score him as a husband; and some gods are jealous of him, as is Loki.
-In Anglo-Saxon lore, he is revered as Bealdor, the god of day and light.
+In Anglo-Saxon lore, he is revered as Bealdor, a god of daylight.

-There seems to be some back and forth as to the martial aspect of Baldr’s character.
-The pinnacle of masculine beauty in an ancient Germanic culture most certainly entailed a valiant warrior.
-Along with his brother Höðr, he seems to descend from the Indo-European twin gods, two brother deities, one who is more peaceful (Baldr) and the other more war-like (Höðr) who vie for the hand of the goddess of the sun.
-Further, Baldr bears some similarities with Apollo – they are both hunky, valiant gods of light paired with dark twins.
+There seems to be some back and forth as to his martial aspects.
+The pinnacle of masculine beauty in an ancient Germanic culture almost certainly entailed being a valiant warrior.
+Baldr is sometimes compared with Greco-Roman Apollo – both hunky, valiant gods of light and perfection.

 Signs and Symbols

 The sun, sunrise, sunset and light.
 Summer and winter solstice.
 Mistletoe.
 Funerary pyres, funerals, and bonfires.
-Handsome, hunky, golden-boy men.
+Handsome, hunky, golden-boys/men.
 The colours gold, white and sky-blue.
-Chamomile, daisies and white-blossoms.
+Chamomile, daisies and white blossoms.
 The rune Dæg.

 Balder, Balderus, Baldur, Baldere, Palter, Bealdor, Balþaz, Balþs, Baltas, Baldag, Bældæg, Beldeg, Belobog, Berhta, Phol, Herebeald.